 - World semi-conductor and magnesium shortages

 - Covid factory shut-downs

 - Factory floods

 - Brexit

 - BLC National Vehicle Procurement Framework tendering process.

-This is leading to significant delays in the delivery of vehicles and specialist equipment, and could result in the current assets being retained and operated for a longer period.
+This is leading to significant delays in the delivery of vehicles and could result in the current fleet being retained and operated for a longer period.

 Capital Programme Governance

 The Governance approach is as follows: